treviasxk/Nethostfire/UDP/README.md

 ```cs
 UDpServer.ChangeLimitMaxByteSizeGroupID(4, 12);
 ```
-The ChangeLimitMaxByteSizeGroupID will change the maximum limit of bytes of a [GroupID](#GroupID) that the server will read when receiving the bytes, if the packet bytes is greater than the limit, the server will not call the [UDpServer.OnReceivedBytesClient](#OnReceivedBytesClient) event with the received bytes.
+The ChangeLimitMaxByteSizeGroupID will change the maximum limit of bytes of a [GroupID](#GroupID) that the server will read when receiving the bytes, if the packet bytes is greater than the limit, the server will not call the [UDpServer.OnReceivedBytes](#OnReceivedBytesClient) event with the received bytes.
 The default value _limitBytes is 0 which is unlimited.

 -----